Automattic/node-wpcom-oauth/Readme.md

 ## How to use

-### Create a wpconn application
+### 1 - Create a wpconn application

-Go to [wordpress apps](https://developer.wordpress.com/apps) and create an application to use to get the oauth2 authorization.
+Go to [wordpress apps](https://developer.wordpress.com/apps) and create an application to use to ask the oauth2 authorization.

-### Create the wp oauth object
+### 2 - Create the WPOAuth instance

 ```js
 var WPOAuth = require('wp-oauth');